fidaakhon/vuejstask/README.md

 This task is done using the vue.js framework and awesome fonts.

-### Compile and Hot-Reload for Development
+### how to compile or run the task
 this task can be run using the following command

 ```sh
 npm run dev
 ```

-### After ruinnig the command you can use the following liks to see the required pages
+### After ruinnig the command you can use the following links to see the required pages

 this is login page
 http://localhost:5173/login